Argentinos Juniors: Early years

 The club was founded in the Villa Crespo neighbourhood of Buenos Aires on 14 August 1904, by a group of anarchist boys that were part of club "Mártires de Chicago" (chosen in homage to the eight anarchists imprisoned or hanged after the 1886 Haymarket Riot in Chicago).
 Leandro Ravera Bianchi was named president of the recently created club.

 The club immediately adopted the red and white colors as an homage to deputy Alfredo Palacios, the first congressman elected from the Socialist Party in Argentina.
-The club affiliated itself with the Liga Central de Football, a minor league in which small clubs and companies took part of.
+The club affiliated itself with the Liga Central de Football, a minor league in which small clubs and companies took part.
 The first match played by Argentinos Juniors was against Club La Prensa, which Argentinos Juniors lost by a catastrophic scoreline of 12–1.
 Nevertheless, the squad would be crowned champion at the end of the season.
 Argentinos Juniors played its home matches in the field located on Gaona Avenue and Añasco Street.

 After the club was evicted, Argentinos Juniors played at several fields, first renting one in Villa Ballester, returning to their neighborhood of origin in 1907.
 After a brief stint in Villa Urquiza, the club returned to Caballito, later moving to Fraga and Estomba streets in Villa Ortúzar.
 In 1909, Argentinos gained affiliation with the Argentine Football Association, but in 1912 the club was involved in the first schism in Argentine football when Argentinos joined the breakaway "Federación Argentina de Football" (FAF).
 During those years, the club re-adopted its green and white colors as there were teams in the league using red jerseys.

 In 1920, the Argentinos Juniors played a promotion play-off with El Porvenir, which saw El Porvenir prevail 3–2 on aggregate.
 In 1921, the team secured promotion to the Argentine top division, making its debut in the 1922 season, where Argentinos finished 6th.

 In 1925, the Argentinos Juniors moved to its current location in La Paternal neighborhood, acquiring land at San Martín Avenue and Punta Arenas Street and building a stadium with a capacity of 10,000.
 With the new stadium finished, Argentinos Juniors was runner-up in 1926 behind champions Boca Juniors.
 The club had also increased its membership to 1,000.

 In 1927, the two separate football associations were reunified and Argentinos played in a massive 34 team league.
 Later, the league was expanded to 36 and Argentinos managed to keep its place until 1930.